ezrashim/mycademy/README.md

 ##Testing##

-To run the text, you need to clone to repository and install bundle.
+To run the test, you need to clone to repository and install bundle.
 All required gems are listed in the Gemfile.

 - Install [bundle](http://bundler.io/).
 ```